Barrizzz/EventManagementProgram/README.md

 2. Open `index.html`** in your web browser
 3. Start exploring** - Click through the different sections in the sidebar

-For the best experience, run it on a local server:
+# For the best experience, run it on a local server:
-# If you have Python installed
+If you have Python installed
 python -m http.server 8000

-# Then visit http://localhost:8000 in your browser
+Then visit http://localhost:8000 in your browser

 # What's Inside

--index.html - Main dashboard page
+index.html - Main dashboard page

--events.html - Events management
+events.html - Events management

--attendees.html - Attendee tracking
+attendees.html - Attendee tracking

--reports.html - Analytics and reports
+reports.html - Analytics and reports

--settings.html - System configuration
+settings.html - System configuration

--styles.css - All the styling and design
+styles.css - All the styling and design

--script.js - Interactive features and functionality
+script.js - Interactive features and functionality

 # Features You'll Love